 Walking connects you to all things local.
 The scent of pastries from a village bakery.
 A vibrant field of wildflowers dancing on a breeze.
-The bleating of goats herded along by farmers.
+The bleating of goats herded along by shepherds.
 And, of course, the people who greet you to their little corners of the earth.
 These delightful moments anchor you to the “now” of a place.
-They inspire you to slow your gait so you can take it all in.
+They inspire you to slow your gait so you can experience it more fully.

 Then there are the grand historic sites stop in your tracks.
 You know the ones … they’re shrouded in legend and mystery.
 Their outsized role in the story of a place sets your imagination reeling.
 And witnessing them can be as meaningful as the most personal encounters you might have with all things local.

 We dug deeper into five of our favorite historic show-stoppers.
 Each one is hugely impressive at face value.
 And when you peel back a few layers, they offer unexpected surprises that add to their already momentous cachet.

 The Greek Orthodox sanctuaries perched on gigantic rock pinnacles are a visual spectacle, to be sure.
 As serene as these lofty retreats appear, they were born from conflict.
 The first monastery was built atop the Broad Rock in the mid-1300s.
 Its elevated roost provided solitude for the monks.
 It also protected them from turmoil below – at the first sign of danger, they simply pulled up the ladder.
 National Geographic magazine succinctly puts it this way: “Restricted access kept the faithful in and the faithless out.”
 As Turkish raiders moved in, more monasteries were built.
 Of the 24 constructed through the 17th century, six survive.